DanWahlin/Angular-RESTfulService/README.md

 # Angular RESTful Service Example

 ----------
-This code currently being played-around-with.
+This code currently being monkeyed-around-with.
 All guarantees are suspect and void.
 ----------

 This project provides a simple look at getting started using Angular 2+